Pinching-Antenna Systems (PASS): A Tutorial: Application and Deployment

 \subsection{Localization/Sensing for PASS}

-The higher flexibility provided by PASS is advantageous for communications shown in Fig. \ref{fig:pass-sensing}, motivating the exploration of PASS’s sensing capabilities.
+The higher flexibility provided by PASS is advantageous for communications shown in Fig. \ref{fig:pass-application}(a), motivating the exploration of PASS’s sensing capabilities.
 In particular, PASS can create LoS propagation conditions by bypassing blockages, thus establishing strong direct links for sensing.
 Moreover, as PAs can be sparsely distributed along long waveguides, PASS can achieve a large aperture size with a moderate number of antennas.
 This large aperture enhances near-field effects, enabling full-dimensional capture of the mobility status of sensing targets \cite{wang2025near}.
 Recent studies have examined the sensing functionality of PASS in both uplink \cite{ding2025pinching} and downlink \cite{bozanis2025cramer} scenarios.
 Their results indicated that PASS can achieve higher sensing accuracy and robustness compared to conventional fixed-position MIMO systems.
 On the parallel, to mitigate inter-antenna coupling, LCX has also been explored for signal reception, which enhances the sensing performance via fixed-position slots \cite{wang2001theory, wang2024antenna}.
 Although many research endeavors have been devoted to exploring the sensing capability of PASS, there are many challenging yet practical problems worth investigating.
 First, when multi-PAs are leveraged for the reception of sensing signals, the coupling between received signals from different PAs should be properly modeled in light of the coupling theory.
 Furthermore, it is worthwhile to study the effects of coupling on the sensing performance of PASS.
 Second, despite the fact that the Cramér-Rao bound (CRB) is a widely adopted sensing performance metric, it is parameterized by unknown parameters, e.g., a user's location, that require estimation \cite{hue2006posterior}.
-Therefore, Bayesian CRB (BCRB) can be a more practical choice, which uses the a priori distribution of the target's positions to eliminate reliance on these unknown parameters.
+Thus, Bayesian CRB (BCRB) can provide a more fundamental understanding of PASS sensing performance \cite{jiang2025pinching_bcrb}.
+Unlike the conventional CRB, BCRB remains valid regardless of estimator bias and avoids dependence on unknown sensing parameters by exploiting prior position distributions, making it a suitable metric for sensing optimization.
 Therefore, BCRB analysis and optimization can be a practical solution for sensing in PASS.
+The BCRB derivations in \cite{jiang2025pinching_bcrb} further reveal a unique mismatch between the sensing centroid (optimal PA position) and the prior distribution centroid of the target, underscoring the need for dynamic PA repositioning.
+This originates from the near-field wavefront curvature effect: moving PAs slightly away from the target can enhance sensitivity, improving sensing accuracy, while creating a trade-off with communication throughput, which prefers alignment above the user.